So you’re probably wondering who is going to be guiding you through the best trip of your life.

 - Alumni Staff: These are people who have been on Birthright Israel themselves, usually in their mid-20’s.
 They help out with logistics, and are there to talk to the group and hang out as friends.
 You can talk to them, ask them questions, and turn to them with any problems you might have.

 - Madrichim: “Madrich/a” in Hebrew means “counselor”.
-The madrich or madricha is usually a student leader, typically a college girl.
-You can talk to her about anything.
-She’s there for you if you have any questions or issues.
+The madrich or madricha is usually a student leader.
+You can talk to them about anything.
+They’re there for you if you have any questions or issues.
 They are caring and helpful and create a family-like atmosphere in the group.

 The Medic/Security Guard.
 Picturing a strict, serious man following you around with a gun?
-Think again: the medic/security guard is usually really young (around your age range) and totally a part of the group—and is sometimes a girl.
+Think again: the medic/security guard is usually a young man or woman and totally a part of the group.
 Many participants make friends with the security guard and stay in touch after the trip!

 The Bus Driver.
-This is the guy who’s going to take you all over Israel, picking you up and dropping you off at every location.
-Trust us, at the end of the 10 days you will miss him!
-He usually has a bunch of water bottles to sell in case you forgot one too.
+This is the person who’s going to take you all over Israel, picking you up and dropping you off at every location.
+Trust us, at the end of the 10 days you will miss your driver!
+Plus, the bus driver usually has a bunch of water bottles to sell in case you forgot it.

 *Not all trips have an Israeli co-staff.
 At those times, this role is played by the tour guide too.